libui-rs/libui/libui-ffi/README.md

 ## Patches

 This crate applies some patches to libui-ng to provide a better experience.
 Please see the `patches` directory.
-* `fix_container_performance.patch` - libui-ng suffers from horrible performance under Windows due to some custom drawing related to container controls.
-The patch fixes that, with the drawback that now only solid color backgrounds are rendered correctly.
-Fortunately all default Windows themes since Vista have solid color backgrounds on their controls.
 * `allow_small_pbar.patch` - The progress bar minimum width is reduced for Windows to better match the behaviour of GTK and Cocoa progress bars.